xapian/xapian/xapian-extras/imgseek/imgseek.rst

 http://grail.cs.washington.edu/projects/query/mrquery.pdf.

-These features allow signatures for one or more images to be stored in a documents, allowing searches to be restricted or reordered based on similarity to the (signatures of) images associated with a specified document.
+These features allow signatures for one or more images to be stored in a document, allowing searches to be restricted or reordered based on similarity to the (signatures of) images associated with a specified document.